 You love climbing.
 In fact, you’ve even built yourself a decent rock wall in your garage.
 You’d like to start bouldering, but you’re nervous that if you fall incorrectly or if you slip, you could get injured.
 That doesn’t happen very often, right?

-For rock climbers and those participating in intense home workouts, these are just some of the concerns that come with the territory.
+For rock climbers and those doing an intense home vertical workout, these are just some of the concerns that come with the territory.
 Not having the proper training or someone to spot you can cause instant injuries or injuries that happen over time due to improper repetitive motion.

 Let’s discuss what it really means to participate in a steep learning curve with high-impact exercises at home.